nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/flavors.md

     NERC also supports the most demanding workloads including Artificial Intelligence (AI), Machine Learning (ML) training and Deep Learning modeling, simulation, data analytics, data visualization, distributed databases, and more.
-For such demanding workloads, the NERC’s GPU - based distributed computing flavor is recommended, which is integrated into a specialized hardware such as GPUs that produce unprecedented performance boosts for technical computing workloads.
+For such demanding workloads, the NERC’s GPU-based distributed computing flavor is recommended, which is integrated into a specialized hardware such as GPUs that produce unprecedented performance boosts for technical computing workloads.